 Scholarship Day will include lunch and end with a reception hosted by Honors Carolina.
 All Scholarship Day participants are encouraged to attend the reception for an opportunity to meet with current students and faculty, and hear a brief overview of what Honors Carolina has to offer from the Associate Dean, Jim Leloudis.
 Light refreshments will be served.

 Please RSVP for Scholarship Day and the Honors Carolina reception on MyCarolina.
+Be sure to click on the applicant login.
 We look forward to welcoming you to Scholarship Day at Carolina.

 Frequently Asked Questions